ABOUT

 Outside of work, David is a co-founder and Chair of Oraculi, a non-profit organization dedicated to advancing science education in Rochester Public Schools through mentorship.
 He was a member of the Rochester Public Schools Foundation and sat on the Strategic Planning Committee for the Rochester Public Schools.
 David also served as a campaign manager in several local school board elections.
 In the past, David advised the Century High Mock Trial Team and sits on the Rochester Civic Music Board, where he advises the city on improving and expanding diverse programming for the City of Rochester.
 Between 2021-2022, Governor Tim Walz appointed David as a public member on the Minnesota Board of Nursing, where David advocates for improved nursing education, discipline, and policy.

-In his spare time, David is an amateur cellist and chef, an avid reader of the classics, and consumer of news.
+In his spare time, David is an amateur cellist, chef, and pickleballer, an avid reader of the classics, and consumer of news.